porybox/pkparse/README.md

 # pk6parse

 Parses a .pk6 file into a javascript object.
+This also works in the browser; see [here](https://not-an-aardvark.github.io/pk6parse/) for an example.

 ## Installation